Collaboration & Screen Recording

-You can invite others to work with you on a Flow document in real time by sending them a link.
+You can invite others to work with you on a Flow document in real time by sending them a link or starting SharePlay when on FaceTime.
 Because Flow documents are stored in your Moleskine Studio account on the cloud, people can see changes to the document as they happen.
 Your collaborators will need a compatible iOS or iPadOS device.
 Everyone with the link can make changes that everyone else will see.
 If you want to collaborate with people who do not have a Flow compatible device, you can broadcast your document over Zoom (view-only for participants).
-Flow documents currently support five collaborators, but if you need more, contact us.
+Flow documents currently support ten collaborators, but if you need more, contact us.

 You can still make changes to a shared document offline and it will automatically merge when you next have a connection.
 Please note this could lead to some interesting results if multiple people have worked on the same area of the document!

 Tap the collaboration icon on your document (or long press the document from the Collections screen and select Collaboration).

 Tap Share Document Link and from here you can directly send the link via the share sheet via iMessage, Airdrop, Mail, Slack or other apps.
 You can also copy the link directly to your clipboard.

 Once the recipient follows the link, they will be prompted to download Flow if it is not already installed and then they will join the document.
 You will only see them on the list of people once they have successfully accepted the link.

 Currently, five collaborators can work together at once per document.
 If you’d like to have more than five, please send us a message from the Help screen and ask to test our team plan (currently in development), which allows twenty collaborators.